MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Switch to Azure Monitor based alerts for backup

-Switch to Azure Monitor based alerts for backup to leverage various benefits, such as - standardized, at-scale alert management experiences offered by Azure, ability to route alerts to different notification channels of choice, and greater flexibility in alert configuration.
+Switch to Azure Monitor based alerts for backup to make use of various benefits, such as - standardized, at-scale alert management experiences offered by Azure, ability to route alerts to different notification channels of choice, and greater flexibility in alert configuration.

 Learn more about [Recovery Services vault - SwitchToAzureMonitorAlerts (Switch to Azure Monitor based alerts for backup)](https://aka.ms/AzMonAlertsBackup).